Bringing PHP and IoT together

 Simulation

-Probably if you are trying to simulate you will see nothing happening in the simulation and it looks a bit strange, but it is exactly what it should do, nothing.
-If we take a look inside the sketch we’ll see a lot of interaction with Serial port and there is a reason why the Arduino does nothing.
-The Serial port is the way out of Arduino and the path to communicate with another devices or programming languages, we can see a few tutorials at Arduino playground to get a better idea.
+Probably if you try to simulate, you will see nothing happening in the simulation, and it looks a bit strange, but it is exactly what it should do: nothing.
+If we take a look inside the sketch, we’ll see a lot of interaction with the Serial port, and there is a reason why the Arduino does nothing.
+The Serial port is the way out of the Arduino and the path to communicate with other devices or programming languages.
+We can see a few tutorials at the Arduino playground to get a better idea.
 Go ahead and after you click on “Start Simulation” click on “Code Editor”, the console will show up with the core running on Arduino.
 In the right side there is a tab named “Serial Monitor”, click on that as well.
 On the right panel that will show up you can type any command to interact with.

 The PHP world will interact with Serial port on Arduino and send exactly the same command (ON, OFF) to turn the LED ON and OFF.